Libs of TikTok: Response to identity reveal

-Other responses

-In April 2022, another Orthodox Jew named Chaya Raichik, a stay-at-home mom who grew up in Los Angeles, received hundreds of negative messages from people who mistook her for the person behind Libs of TikTok.
+In April 2022, another Orthodox Jew also named Chaya Raichik, a stay-at-home mom who grew up in Los Angeles, received hundreds of negative messages from people who mistook her for the person behind Libs of TikTok.
 Also in April, YouTuber Tim Pool and The Daily Wire CEO Jeremy Boreing purchased a billboard in Times Square to accuse Lorenz of doxxing Libs of TikTok.
-In response, Lorenz called the billboard "so idiotic it's hilarious".
+In response, Lorenz called the billboard "so idiotic it's hilarious."

+Classifications of extremism

+In March 2024, the Southern Poverty Law Center (SPLC) added Chaya Raichik to their hate watchlist as an anti-LGBTQ extremist.
+The entry describes Raichik as having engaged in an "anti-LGBTQ+ disinformation campaign" that "mobilizes right-wing extremist groups in violent attacks against LGBTQ+ people, spaces and events, as well as against doctors, hospitals, librarians, libraries, teachers and schools."

+Other media involvement by Raichik

-Television appearance by Raichik
+Television appearance

-Raichik made her first-ever in-person televised appearance on the December 27, 2022 episode of Tucker Carlson Today.
+Raichik made her first-ever in-person televised appearance on the December 27, 2022, episode of Tucker Carlson Today.
 In the episode, she stated, "The LGBTQ community has become this cult, and it's so captivating, and it pulls people in so strongly...
 They're just evil.
 They're bad people.
 They're just evil people, and they want to groom kids.
 They're recruiting."
 Following her appearance, some news outlets have linked her to a person who may have trespassed on federal property during the January 6 United States Capitol attack.

+Children's book

+In 2023, Raichik announced her children's picture book No More Secrets: The Candy Cavern, whose publisher is Brave Books.
+Promoted as "a modern twist to the familiar Grimm's-style fairy tale", the book is about a lamb named Rose who becomes suspicious when her second-grade teacher focuses more on candy than education.
+It reflects the LGBTQ grooming conspiracy theory; Raichik intended the book for helping children and their parents identify "predatory" behavior.
+Brave Books' storytime event which was to star Raichik and promote the book was canceled due to threats they viewed as dangerous.

+Political appointments

+In January 2024, Raichik was appointed as an adviser to the Oklahoma State Library Committee, despite not being an Oklahoma resident, a librarian, or an educator.
+The committee is tasked with reviewing material reported to them and advising schools on age appropriate media.